nlamonaco86/repairTracker/README.md

-# McDev's
+# repairTracker's

 ## Description

-McDev's is a full-stack application using Node.js, Express, MySQL, Handlebars, JQuery and Bootstrap.
-This demonstrates full usage of C-R-U-D in a fun way by having the user create, eat, or toss hamburgers in a fictional fast-food restaurant.
+repairTracker is a full-stack application using Node.js, Express, MySQL, Handlebars, JQuery and Bootstrap.

+This demonstrates full usage of C-R-U-D in a more realistic scenario by tracking the status of a repair based on four different statuses (received, in progress, waiting on parts, complete) as one would in an automobile, electronics, appliance or other repair shop.

-Deployed Site: LINK GOES HERE
+Deployed Site: WORK IN PROGRESS

 ## Table of Contents